-Specific pre-production analysis software is also available for this purpose, running fuzzy hash value and other searches against the data set and load file to detect for qualitative analysis suspicious records and metadata included in the production before a transfer is made.
+Specific pre-production analysis software is also available for this purpose, running fuzzy hash value and other searches against the data set and load file to detect for qualitative analysis, suspicious records, and metadata included in the production before a transfer is made.

-At this stage, few courts have been called on to analyze the use of advanced analytical software in discovery in general, and fewer still have evaluated its application in the context of protecting privilege and work product protection.
-Those courts that have assessed the adequacy of a producing party's use of search technology in the context of privilege and work product protection have generally found the efforts wanting.
-Nevertheless, analysis and commentary surrounding these cases with mostly negative outcomes are instructive and provide guidance in developing standards under Rule 502(b)(2) for using technology to help establish that "reasonable steps" were taken to prevent disclosure.
+At this stage, few courts have been called on to analyze the use of advanced analytical software in discovery in general, and fewer still have evaluated its application in the context of protecting privilege and work-product protection.
+Those courts that have assessed the adequacy of a producing party's use of search technology in the context of privilege and work-product protection have generally found the efforts wanting.130 Nevertheless, analysis and commentary surrounding these cases with mostly negative outcomes are instructive and provide guidance in developing standards under Rule 502(b)(2) for using technology to help establish that "reasonable steps" were taken to prevent disclosure.

-D. Technology Assisted Review
+D. Technology-Assisted Review

-Technology-Assisted Review ("TAR") has been advocated by numerous authors and ESI vendors as a means to potentially reduce the burden on privilege identification and review.
-Under TAR, a training set comprising a subset of the documents is fed into a set of algorithms to extrapolate or identify ESI that is similar to the training set.
-Commentators have argued that TAR might be used to exclude from review documents that have been agreed to as clearly privileged based on sender/recipient/date/content criteria.
-It is also possible to use TAR to generate categorical logs which include more detail regarding what and why documents are withheld, and actually producing a log of the documents that were not personally reviewed but fall under the category.
+Numerous authors and ESI vendors have advocated Technology-Assisted Review ("TAR") as a means to potentially reduce the burden on privilege identification and review.
+Using TAR, a training set comprising a subset of the producing party's documents is fed into a set of algorithms to extrapolate or identify ESI that is similar to the training set.
+Commentators have argued that TAR might be used to exclude from review documents that have been agreed to as clearly privileged based on sender/recipient/date/content criteria.131 It is also possible to use TAR to generate categorical logs which include more detail regarding what and why documents are withheld, as well as a log of the documents that were not personally reviewed but fall under the category.
 On this front, the development, use, and acceptance of TAR engines are in their formative stages.
 It is too early to tell whether and to what extent these newer technologies can be used effectively in privilege review.